-The Targeted Compliance Framework (TCF) was introduced on 1 July 2018, replacing an often complicated and confusing job seeker compliance framework.
-The TCF is fair, working as intended, deterring deliberate and wilful non-compliance while providing protection for vulnerable job seekers/participants.
+The Targeted Compliance Framework (TCF) was introduced on 1 July 2018.
+The TCF is designed to deter deliberate and persistent non-compliance while providing safeguards for vulnerable job seekers/participants.

-It supports those who are genuinely trying to meet their obligations and only results in financial penalties for the small number of job seekers/participants who persistently and deliberately do not meet their Mutual Obligation Requirements.
-It includes two capability reviews, the Capability Interview and the Capability Assessment, that act as safeguard for vulnerable job seekers/participants.
+Prior to financial penalties for not meeting Mutual Obligation Requirements there are two capability reviews, the Capability Interview and the Capability Assessment, that act as safeguard for vulnerable job seekers/participants.
 These reviews provide an opportunity for a discussion with the job seeker/participant to ensure their Job Plan is appropriate to a job seeker's/participant's individual circumstances.
-Only those who are deliberately not meeting their requirements are at risk of potential financial penalties.
 If the job seeker's/participant's Job Plan is not consistent with their circumstances or capability, the job seeker returns to the Green Zone with zero demerits.
+If participants are found able but unwilling to meet their requirements they may enter the Penalty Zone, where further failures without reasonable excuse may result in financial penalties.

-As at 30 June 2019, 56 per cent of job seekers/participants who undertook a Capability Interview continued in the Warning Zone as they were found capable of meeting the requirements in their Job Plan.
-81 per cent of all job seekers/participants who undertook a Capability Assessment were found capable of meeting their requirements and entered the Penalty Zone.
+From 1 July 2021 to 31 December 2021 (this reporting period), 64 per cent of job seekers/participants who undertook a Capability Interview continued in the Warning Zone as they were found capable of meeting the requirements in their Job/Participation Plan (Table 3).
+81 per cent of all job seekers/participants who undertook a Capability Assessment were found capable of meeting their requirements and entered the Penalty Zone (Table 3).

 Note: This chart reflects the TCF in jobactive and DES, but differs slightly for ParentsNext.